brainboxdotcc/DPP/docpages/example_programs/the_basics/checking-member-permissions.md

 The resolved set also contains the permissions of members from command parameters.

-For example let's say you want to prohibit people from banning server admins with your ban command.
+For example, let's say you want to prohibit people from banning server admins with your ban command.

 Get the user ID from the parameters and pass it to the `get_resolved_permission` method: